-(c) This amount includes 221,129 shares owned of record by Wachovia Bank of North Carolina, N.A., Winston-Salem, North Carolina (the "Trustee"), as trustee of the Savings Plan for the Employees of Tredegar Industries, Inc. (the "Tredegar Savings Plan") for the benefit of John D. Gottwald.

-(d) Shares held under the Tredegar Savings Plan are voted by the Trustee according to instructions obtained from employees participating in the plan.
+- (c) This amount includes 221,129 shares owned of record by Wachovia Bank of North Carolina, N.A., Winston-Salem, North Carolina ("Wachovia"), as trustee of the Savings Plan for the Employees of Tredegar Industries, Inc. (the "Tredegar Savings Plan") for the benefit of John D. Gottwald. - (d) Shares held under the Tredegar Savings Plan are voted by the Trustee according to instructions obtained from employees participating in the plan.
 If a participating employee does not give the Trustee voting instructions, his or her shares are voted by the Trustee according to the Board's recommendations to the shareholders (as long as doing so is consistent with the Trustee's fiduciary duties).
-Because members of the Gottwald family are executive officers, directors and the largest shareholders of Tredegar, they may be considered to be control persons of the Board.
+Because members of the Gottwald family are executive officers, directors and the largest shareholders of Tredegar, they may be considered to be control persons of Tredegar and to have the ability to control the recommendations of the Board.